ronanguilloux/pleasenofb.com/README.md

 PREREQUISITES
 -------------

-* You ahve the right to do anything you want on you machine & in your LAN
+* You have the right to do anything you want on you machine & in your LAN
 * You have the right to resolve any domain name locally on you machine
 * You have the right to modify locally the way websites you visit are rendered
 * If these prereq can't be honored, avoid install this: Mark Z. may pay hundred of lawyers to sue you.